preetipannu7/Newsletter_2024/Content/ECE/ECE.md

 ------------------------------------------

-### Industrial Visit to BSNL Ludhiana in relation with Four week Training course on Digital Designing and Secured Wireless Communication from 10, July 2023 to 4, Aug 2023
+###  <div align="jutify">Industrial Visit to BSNL Ludhiana in relation with Four week Training course on Digital Designing and Secured Wireless Communication from 10, July 2023 to 4, Aug 2023.</div>

 ![Students](Images/GCNT.jpg)
 ![Students](Images/GCN.jpg)